 To offer a health insurance plan on an exchange in any given year-and become eligible to receive payments for the premium tax credit and cost-sharing reductions-an insurer must satisfy certain requirements established by the Secretary of HHS.
-See, e.g., 42 U.S.C. § 18041(a)(1) (authorizing the Secretary of HHS to "issue regulations setting standards for meeting the requirements under [title I of the Affordable Care Act] with respect to-(A) the establishment and operation of Exchanges . . . ; (B) the offering of qualified health plans through such Exchanges; . . . and (D) such other requirements as the Secretary determines appropriate").
-The requirements include (1) obtaining certification that any plan it intends to offer is a qualified health plan, see, e.g., 45 C.F.R. §§ 155.1000, .1010, 156.200; and (2) submitting rate and benefit information before the open enrollment period for the applicable year, see, e.g., id. §§ 155.1020, 156.210.
-In addition, in most circumstances, insurers must make their qualified health plans available on the exchanges for the entire year for which the plans were certified.
-45 C.F.R. § 156.272(a).
+See, e.g., 42 U.S.C. § 18041(a)(1) (authorizing the Secretary of HHS to "issue regulations setting standards for meeting the requirements under [title I of the Affordable Care Act] with respect to-(A) the establishment and operation of Exchanges . . . ; (B) the offering of qualified health plans through such Exchanges; ... and (D) such other requirements as the Secretary determines appropriate").
+The requirements include (1) obtaining certification that any plan it intends to offer is a qualified health plan, see, e.g., 45 C.F.R. §§ 155.1000, .1010, 156.200; (2) submitting rate and benefit information before the open enrollment period for the applicable year, see, e.g., id. §§ 155.1020, 156.210; and (3) executing a standard Qualified Health Plan Issuer Agreement ("QHPI Agreement") with the Centers for Medicare and Medicaid Services ("CMS"), an agency of HHS, for that year, see id. § 155.260(b) (requiring exchanges to execute agreements with entities that will gain access to personally identifiable information submitted to the exchanges that address privacy and security standards and obligations); see also id. § 155.20 (defining "exchange" to include exchanges established and operated by either a state or HHS).